Bonding and Grounding

 For bonding and grounding to be effective, a metal-to-metal connection must be maintained between the bonding and grounding cables and the containers.
 To accomplish this, all paint, dirt, rust, etc. must be removed from the area of connection.
 These connections can be of two basic types: permanent and temporary.
 Permanent connections can be made by using solid or braided wires, and must incorporate either screw-type clamps, welding or other similar means.
 Temporary connections should use only braided wires in conjunction with spring clamps, magnetic clamps or other similar methods of maintaining metal-to-metal contact.

 The difference between solid and braided wire is as follows: Solid wire is a single, complete strand of wire that is not known for its durability.
 For this reason, solid wires should only be used for permanent connections, or those that will not be handled often.
 Braided wires consist of several strands of wire wrapped together to provide greater strength and flexibility.
 With these characteristics, braided wires are recommended for use with temporary connections.
 Additionally, the National Fire Protection Association, in NFPA 77, states that either insulated or uninsulated cables can be used.
-Insulated cables are those with a protective rubber coating that completely encompasses the wire.
+Insulated cables are those with a protective rubber or vinyl coating that completely encompasses the wire.
 Uninsulated cables, which have no coating, allow for quick, easy inspection.
 Insulated cables should frequently be checked for continuity.
 The minimum size (gauge) of the cables is determined by strength and durability rather than current-carrying capabilities.